 Having blogged about George several times before, and after discussing the documents in detail last night, here’s what I now consider to be the definitive timeline of George’s journey through the Great War.
 After last night, it seemed a logical point to put the facts into some kind of order rather than build them again into a sub-plot of the wider narrative of the Norfolk Regiment; I’d already done that in the earlier blogs, if you want to know some of the actions he was involved in.

 So, starting at the very beginning, we know he enlisted on 5th September 1914, aged exactly 17yrs 11 months and became Private 2543 in the 2/4th Battalion, Norfolk Regiment.
-We assume he enlisted at Bury St Edmunds, because we have his autograph book placing him there.
-This would fit with the known recruitment pattern of the 2nd line TF battalions.
+We assume he enlisted at Norwich.
+This would fit with the known recruitment pattern of the TF Battalions.

 We then know he was at Lowestoft with the 2/4th on 18th February 1915, because helpfully, we have a dated photograph of him with his compatriots ‘The Happy Twenty.’

 He was still in Lowestoft with ‘B’ Company in May 1915, because we have another photo of all of them.

 We know that the 2/4th were at Bury St Edmunds after July 1915, and his autograph book places him there.

 In 1916, we know he was still attached to 208 Brigade.
 Because of their history of movements and the athletic medals he won, we know George was in England and hadn’t yet joined a first line battalion.
 They were posted on the Suffolk coast on defensive duties, headquartered at Wrentham.